MathieuD22/Project/README.md

 Issues let you track your work on GitHub, where development happens.
 In this repository, we can see 5725 open issues and 12285 closed issues.

-About Released part of the Github project, the contributors updates his project every 2 months.
+About Released part on the Github project, the contributors updates his project every 2 months.

 Licence (How the project is configured)